"

 Tips for Readability

-Use the proofing function to check the reading level in a Word document:
+Use the proofing function to check the reading level in a Word document.
+You can read more about the setting proofing languages in the Setting Proofing Language in Documents section.

 A screenshot of a WORD document with a dialogue box showing readability statistics.